Siteimprove/alfa/.changeset/grumpy-games-fix.md

 ---
-"@siteimprove/alfa-rules": minor
+"@siteimprove/alfa-rules": patch
 ---

-**Fixed:** The function `getClickableBox` now only considers visible descendants.

-The return type of the function was also changed from `Option` to `Result`.
+**Fixed:** SIA-R111 and SIA-R113 now ignores invisible descendants of interactive elements when computing the clickable areas.